dlionbd/library-database-system/README.md

 - **Jupyter Notebook / `.ipynb`**
 - **Relational database modeling**

+## Main project file

+The main project file is located in `docs/Biblioteka_Dawid_Baldyga.ipynb`.
+It contains the original notebook version of the database project, including the database design, SQL implementation, diagrams and explanations prepared for the university assignment.

 ## Database scope

 The database model includes the following main entities: